willyowi/Pswd-locker/Readme.md

 ## Support & Contact

-- Mobile number: (+254) 798731203

-- Email Address: collo.kariss@gmail.com
+- Email Address: wislonowino1@gmail.com

-- github-username: zecollokaris
+- github-username: willyowi

 ## License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE.md) file for details